videosdk-live/videosdk-rtc-react-sdk-example/README.md

 > **Note** :
 >
-> Development environment tokens only have a 7-day expiration period.
+> Development environment tokens have a 7-day expiration period.

 <br/>